-Our comprehensive and rigorous middle school curriculum is built on the best of global and UK standards, and features Cambridge Secondary 1 and the International Middle Years Curriculum.
-All subjects are taught discretely with English, Science and Mathematics following Cambridge Secondary 1 scheme and other subjects delivered through the International Middle Years Curriculum.
+Our comprehensive and rigorous Key Stage 3 curriculum is built on the best of global and UK standards, and features the English and Welsh National Curriculum and Cambridge Secondary 1 programmes.
+All subjects are taught discretely with English, Science and Mathematics following Cambridge Secondary 1 schemes and other subjects delivered through BIST developed programmes based on the English and Welsh National Curriculum.
 ICT contributes to learning and teaching in all areas and is integrated into subject teaching throughout the curriculum, as well as being taught as a discrete subject.
-Studying a foreign language (or Georgian for native speakers) is also offered as part of the curriculum.

 Cambridge Secondary 1

 Cambridge Secondary 1 Mathematics, English and Science curricula build on the foundations of both Cambridge Primary and IPC programmes, although it is not essential to have completed that stage, and provide a solid base upon which the later stages of education can be built.

 The English and Welsh National Curriculum promotes enquiry to develop thinking skills and encourage intellectual engagement.
 Reading, writing, and speaking and listening skills are about developed.

 Mathematics is presented in six content areas: Number, Algebra, Geometry, Measure, Handling Data and Problem Solving.
 The first five content areas are all underpinned by Problem Solving, which provides a structure for the application of mathematical skills.
 Mental strategies are also a key part of the Number content.